-I arrived on .
-The trip took around 9 hours, and I arrived safely after having taking high doses of Boswellia, as per the recommendation that Michelle Gerencser gave me.
-The trip itself had no issues at all! (thanks to you, Michelle)
+I arrived five days prior to the surgery.
+The trip took around 9 hours, and I arrived safely after taking high doses of Boswellia, as per the recommendation that Michelle Gerencser gave me.
+The trip itself had no issues at all! (thanks to you, Michelle.)

-I met the the Neurosurgery in Europe – Dr. Bartolomé Oliver, PhD.
-He is the heads the Neurosurgical Department at Centro Médico Teknon.
-He is leading 9 Neurosurgeries in the hospital and he takes selected complex patients (and I was one of them).
+I met the Neurosurgery – Dr. Bartolomé Oliver, PhD.
+He is the head of the Neurosurgical Department at Centro Médico Teknon.
+He is leading nine neurosurgeons in the hospital, and he takes selected complex patients (and I was one of them).
 He was trained in Sweden, Switzerland, Canada, and the USA.
 He has 45 years of experience.

-He explained in details what to expect during the surgery and what will happen post surgery.
-He also had me do another Functional MRI and blood work (few tests) on the same day.
+He explained in detail what to expect during the surgery and what would happen post-surgery.
+He also had me do another Functional MRI and blood work (a few tests) on the same day.

-The blood tests had some new readings outside of the readings, and I could not know the reason this took place (the tests are Complete blood count, VSG, Platelets, Blood glucose, Total bilirubin, Creatinine, Urea, GOT and GPT, Alkaline phosphatases, and Electrolyte Panel).
+The blood tests had some new readings outside of the readings, and I could not know the reason this took place (the tests are Complete blood count, VSG, Platelets, Blood glucose, total bilirubin, Creatinine, Urea, GOT and GPT, Alkaline phosphatases, and Electrolyte Panel).
 You can download the blood tests here.
-(I wonder if these readings showed up differently because of what I did few weeks before traveling as I was on Ketogenic Diet, and I took 12 HBOT sessions)
+(I wonder if these readings showed up differently because of what I did few weeks before traveling, as I was on the Ketogenic Diet, and I took 12 HBOT sessions right before surgery)

-The Functional MRI took place in another hospital because he said that the best ones are there.
+The Functional MRI took place in another hospital because he said that the best ones were there.
 Once I arrived there, I found that Dr. Bartolome was there too.
 Dr. Pujol and Dr. Deus worked on my case for the fMRI .
-One of the doctors has 28 years experience, and he said he was the first doctor who worked on fMRIs in all of Europe.
-He explained to me the outcome explaining that one part that has the largest tumor area is safe to cut off, but the area that is related to words and memory is not safe to be cut.
+One of the doctors has 28 years of experience, and he said he was the first doctor to work on fMRIs in all of Europe.
+He explained to me the outcome, explaining that one part that has the largest tumor area is safe to cut off, but the area that is related to words and memory is not safe to cut off.
 Below are the key images from the fMRI

-Dr. Bartolomé stated again that 70% of the brain tumor area will be removed while the other is most likely won’t be touched.
+Dr. Bartolomé stated again that 70% of the brain tumor area will be removed, while the other most likely won’t be touched.

-It is important to know that I have communicated to three fine Neurosurgeries in the United States, and one in Amman, Jordan and all of them looked at the MRIs and they all said that only 70% of the surgery is possible (and that the surgery is recommended and must take place immediately).
-They all said that the new tumor is going to be either Stage 3, Stage 4 or a combination of both.
+It is important to know that I have communicated with three fine neurosurgeries in the United States and one in Amman, Jordan, and all of them looked at the MRIs, and they all said that only 70% of the surgery is possible (and that the surgery is recommended and must take place immediately).
+They all said that the new tumor is going to be either Stage 3, Stage 4, or a combination of both.

-One of the doctor took around an hour of assessments (questions, games, photos-to-names, …etc).
-She stated that there are areas above average, and others below average.
-The ones I was challenged with were finding words for selected photos, and remembering the photos if I am asked after few minutes.
+One of the doctors took around an hour of assessments (questions, games, photos-to-names, etc.).
+She stated that there are areas above average and others below average.
+The ones I was challenged with were finding words for selected photos and remembering the photos if I was asked after a few minutes.

-The plan is that parts of these tests will be done again just before surgery and during the surgery when I am awake to compare my situation to what will be resected during this surgery.
+The plan is that parts of these tests will be done again just before surgery and during the surgery when I am awake to compare my situation to how it would behave on the targeted resection during this surgery.

-I had asked them to take videos and photos, and they were kind enough and they shared that.
+I had asked them to take videos and photos, and they were kind enough to share them.

-I was at the hospital at 9 AM and was bored a few hours.
+I was at the hospital at 9 a.m. and was bored for a few hours.

-At 2:00 PM, I took a specific shower to clean head before surgery.
-At 2:30 PM said good bye to wife, and went for surgery.
+At 2:00 PM, I took a specific shower to clean my head before surgery.
+At 2:30 PM, I said good-bye to my wife and went for surgery.

-First, I did an X-Ray, and that showed that everything is alright.
-Then around 3:00 PM, I was in the surgery room (looking nice and comfortable).
+First, I had an X-ray, and that showed that everything was alright.
+Then, around 3:00 PM, I was in the surgery room (looking nice and comfortable).

 The surgery itself took place at 3:30 PM and finished at 10:30 PM (8 hours)